 Do you feel like you have some similarities there?

 Peyton: Sure.
 I’m so glad you asked that question.
 It’s one of those things where I think Paul mentions in the new testament that he had a thorn in his side.
 I think that’s a favorite thing to debate is what was the thorn in the side.
 But I think regardless, the reality is we each have a thorn in the side.
-I think on this side of heaven, we will eternally fight or struggle over, wrestle with.
-And I think OCD is mine.
+I think on this side of heaven, we will eternally fight or struggle over, wrestle with and I think OCD is mine.
 There’s no magic pill for OCD.
 I’m not going to wake up one day and my brain is just going to be super chill.

-The bittersweet thing what I love about this thorn in the side is it constantly calls me back to a place of grace.
+The bittersweet thing that I love about this thorn in the side is it constantly calls me back to a place of grace.
 As a perfectionist with OCD, I’ve had to come to grips with the fact I cannot be perfect.
 The church is saying is you’re a human.
 You’re not perfect.

 I always knew that, but that always wasn’t good enough.
 I was like, “no, I’m going to prove the church wrong.
 I’ve got this.
 I can do this.”
-OCD literally said “hot. no” like here’s something very irrational and very imperfect for you to imperfectly worry about.
+OCD literally said “ha, no” like here’s something very irrational and very imperfect for you to imperfectly worry about.
 You know, go have fun, good luck.
 And so OCD quite forced me to accept that I’m not perfect.
 And because of that, growing up in a really harsh church culture and stepping away from it and wrestling with OCD, I can now look at God and say, “Hey, you know what not only am I not perfect, but you are.”
 And as churchy as that sounds, there’s so much grace in that because God has not put the standard of perfection on me.

-And I know I can’t meet it especially with the OCD.
+And I know I can’t meet it, especially with the OCD.
 And so now it’s just grace and I had not lived under grace.
 I had not lived by grace.
 It was just a catchy phrase that at one point I thought would be a good tattoo on my wrist.
 But OCD has been the gateway to God and grace for me.
 And so for that I am always grateful.

 Carrie: How did you make that perspective shift in terms of your view of God?
 Did that come through getting around like a healthier church environment?